Sandy Scene

 First visit: Walk in and say it's your first time -- they'll give you a free day pass and a quick orientation.
 Wear comfortable clothes.
 Shoes are included.

-First visit: Order a drink, find a seat, watch.
+First visit, assuming it is running: Order a drink, find a seat, watch.
 The host keeps things moving.
-If you want to play, tell the sign-up person your name and what you do.
-You'll get called up for a 3-song set.
-It's chill.
+If you want to play, tell the sign-up person your name and what you do, and you will get called up for a 3-song set.
+Sign-up may have moved to an online form, so check when you call.

 3D printers, a laser cutter, a recording studio with a soundbooth, sewing machines, VR headsets, 17 Macs with full Adobe suite, and a 44-inch poster printer.
 All free with a library card.
 No experience needed -- staff will help you figure out any machine.
 You can book 2 hours per day.